randomstring/FRC-Programming-Curriculum/ProgrammingCurriculum.md

     -   side effects
 -   Style
     -   code readability
-    -   variable naming, camel case, unerscores, captiralization, prefixes
+    -   variable naming, camel case, underscores, capitalization, prefixes
         -   no funny joke names
         -   name variables for what they are
         -   \_foo for local variables